-- Regulatory decisions to minimize exposure to hazardous EDCs should be science-based and take into account new scientific information over time.
-They should apply to all potential known or suspected EDCs - Regulations should be designed to protect all populations from irreversible adverse effects by assessing impacts on particularly vulnerable populations, including but not limited to infants, pregnant women, individuals undergoing puberty, and genetically-susceptible individuals. - Policy should be based on comprehensive data covering both low-level and high-level exposures and including basic science (comprising animal and in vitro studies), clinical observations, and epidemiological data. - All processes governing the identification of EDCs should ideally include endocrine scientists with expertise in the biological systems and mechanisms at play to ensure comprehensive understanding of the effects and endpoints to be examined. - To avoid regrettable substitutions, group-based restrictions should be explored for chemicals with similar structure or toxicologic effects.
+- The EU Strategy on EDCs should be revised periodically, taking into account new scientific information over time, and with the aim of minimizing exposure to hazardous EDCs throughout the environment and in consumer products. - EDCs should be recognized as a specific hazard class in relevant EU legislation and regulations, including CLP and REACH, as part of a harmonized approach to EDC policy across the EU. - Regulations should be designed to protect the most vulnerable populations - including but not limited to fetuses, children, and adolescents - from irreversible effects. - Regulatory decisions for EDCs should be science-based and should be applicable across all potential EDCs. - Policy should be based on comprehensive data covering both low-level and high-level exposures, including cumulative and mixture effects.
+This includes synthesizing basic science (comprising animal and in vitro studies), clinical observations, and epidemiological data.

+- All processes governing the identification of EDCs should ideally include endocrine scientists with expertise in the biological systems and mechanisms at play to ensure comprehensive understanding of the effects and endpoints to be examined. - To avoid regrettable substitutions, group-based restrictions should be explored for chemicals with similar structure or pharmacologic effects.